 Respect in a relationship is one of the most crucial cornerstones of a strong bond between romantic partners.
-If you rank the elements of a successful relationship, mutual respect features right at the top.
-Alongside love and trust, if not trumping them.
+If you rank all the elements of a successful relationship, mutual respect features right at the top, alongside love and trust, if not trumping them.
 After all, you cannot have one without the others.

 But defining respect in a relationship isn’t always straightforward.
 What does it mean to respect one’s partner?
 How do you know that you do?
 And more importantly, how do you show it?
 In a partnership of equals, respect doesn’t exactly fit the realm of reverence.
 Nor can it be unwavering, unquestioning obedience.
 So then, what is it exactly?

-Let’s take a look at the significance of respect in a relationship, and how you can inculcate it in yours.
+When it comes to love, things can often appear to be more complicated than they actually are.
+And for good reason too, as there seems to be so much more at stake.
+Let’s take a look at the significance of respect in a relationship and how you can inculcate it in yours.